www-splitcells-net/net.splitcells.network/README.md

 Some of them are not strictly related to optimization and can be used in other contexts as well.
 [OS State Interface](https://splitcells.net/net/splitcells/os/state/interface/README.html) is the main example of such.

+You have your own open source optimization software?
+How about working together?

 ## Where to start?
 🪧 Get to know the main [features](https://splitcells.net/net/splitcells/network/features.html).